EPICmynamesBG/software-developer-coding-challenge/README.md

     - Forgot Password and Account Delete
 - User Notification System
     - In-app and email notifications for bid/listing activity to subscribed user(s)
+- Vehicle Listing Creation/Management
+  - Attach files
     - Remote Secure File Storage
-    - Ideally a solution like S3 is leveraged for file storing and supports more than photos, but for simplicity, local filesystem and limited photo types will be allowed.
+      - Ideally a solution like S3 is leveraged for file storing and supports more than photos
+  - cancel/delete
+- VIN validation/decoding service
+  - Leverage third party service to perform lookups
+  - Auto-supply available vehicle info
+  - No DB storage, Redis/in memory only
 - Event Driven Bidding System
     - Active UI updates as bids flow in.
 This could be implemented using web sockets.
 - Currency Management/Translation